 - Have an STI check before you have unprotected sex with a new partner

-- Limit your consumption of alcohol.
+- Limit how much alcohol you drink.
 Read more about safer alcohol limits.

 - Make sure any blood spills are cleaned up properly – the virus can live on objects for 7 days or more.
-Even if you don’t see any blood, there could be virus on an object.
+Even if you don’t see any blood, the virus could still be there.

-If you are a carrier for hepatitis B and have a new sexual partner then they will be at risk of catching hepatitis B from you.
-They should be checked for immunity against hepatitis B (very likely if under 25 years as should be protected by vaccination at birth).
+If you are a carrier for hepatitis B and have a new sexual partner then they will be at risk of catching it from you.
+They should be checked for immunity against hepatitis B (likely if under 25 years as they should be protected by vaccination at birth).

 If your partner is not immune, then they can receive a free hepatitis B vaccination which will protect them from getting acute hepatitis B. After they have finished the course of vaccines (3 over 3–6 months), they should be tested for protective immunity against hepatitis B. Until then, you and your partner should use condoms to prevent hepatitis B infection.

 Where do I go for a sexual health check-up?

 - Family planning clinics (find a family planning clinic).